Unearthing Nature’s Pesticides

 Despite the promise of biopesticides, the naysayers may have a point.
 Synthetic pesticides are fundamentally different from biopesticides not only in how they’re made, but in how they are used in the field.
 Synthetic chemicals are predictable.
 Point and spray, and the offending insects die, or the disease stops withering a crop’s leaves, or the weeds recede.
 Biopesticides, however, require exploiting the biology or behavior of an organism, and that’s tricky.

 Bees may also wander where they aren’t wanted.
-According to a 2014 study by Dave Goulson, a biologist and bumble bee expert at the University of Sussex, 73 percent of the pollen collected from commercial bumble bees on three Scottish farms came from wildflowers, rather than the intended fruit.
+According to a 2014 study by Dave Goulson, a biologist and bumblebee expert at the University of Sussex, 73 percent of the pollen collected from commercial bumblebees on three Scottish farms came from wildflowers, rather than the intended fruit.
 Bees will eventually hit the right plants—if they didn’t the commercial bee industry wouldn’t exist.
 But a bee coated in a biopesticide that’s attracted to a wildflower may carry the white dust to weeds or other plants that don’t warrant a farmer’s protection.
 That would not only be a waste of money—it might also allow the material to spread to the surrounding environment, including onto weeds, strengthening their resistance to disease.